benjmin-r/cto.coffee/index.md

 ---
 layout: page
-title: "Let's talk about people & tech"
+title: "Let's talk about humans & tech"
 ---

-cto.coffee is a podcast about people in technology.
-It features short conversation between [me](/work-with-me) and varying guests, where we talk about the people side of technology and developing software.
+cto.coffee is a podcast about humans in technology.
+It features short conversation between [me](/work-with-me) and varying guests, where we talk about the human side of technology and developing software.

 <span class="fa fa-rss"></span> Subscribe to the [podcast's feed](/feed), follow the show on [Spotify][spotify-show] or on [Apple Podcasts][apple-podcasts-show].